-Dr. Chapdelaine: Oh day hoppers.
+Dr. Chapdelaine: Oh…day hoppers.
 Being a close knit group we became very close to the on campus resident students who were nursing students.
 And they lived in the third floor in Ochre Court.
 They had one of those great big rooms that is now probably either the registrar, no the registrar is on the second floor.
 One of the big rooms on the third floor anyway and they had about five or six beds in those rooms and we became very friendly with them because for one reason or another they were all put together.
 I think it might’ve been an accident because when they first came to campus I don’t think they looked and said we’ll put nursing majors here and mix other groups.
 I don’t think they did that.
 I think it just happened, so we were very close with them at that time and we went through our courses, anatomy and physiology, physics together.
 Salve had been a five year program up until maybe two years before I came here and what they did was combine the three year curriculum from the nursing program and the two year liberal arts.
 So it took students five years and I think probably the class of ’54 was about the first class that graduated in four years, I’m not sure.
 But anyway, what they did was made our program four years and four summers.
 So, in June we went to St Joseph’s Hospital in Providence to begin the clinical portion of our nursing program.
 Have you spoken to any other nurses who talked about this?

 Samantha: No, not yet.

 Dr. Chapdelaine: OK because I don’t want to be repetitive.
-At the end of our freshmen year in June we had like two weeks off and then the nurses all went to St. Joseph’s Hospital in Providence for eight weeks.
+At the end of our freshman year in June we had like two weeks off and then the nurses all went to St. Joseph’s Hospital in Providence for eight weeks.
 We went there from mid-June to mid-August.
 And we did our clinical training where we learned all the fundamentals of nursing and we lived in St. Joseph’s Hospital’s nursing home.
 We lived in the dormitory there so that…made us even closer.
 We did mingle with the St. Joseph’s Hospital students but at that point in time we were just the beginners because the St. Joseph’s Hospital students had already completed almost nine months of the program.
 So we did that for the summer time, and then in September of our sophomore year we came back here [Newport] to the college [Salve] and we studied our liberal arts, physics, microbiology all of the other core courses that we needed.
 In September, at Honors Convocation, the nursing students received their Nursing caps in front of the student body, to indicate they had completed the initial portion of the program.